summitto/pgp-key-generation/README.md

 GENERATING KEYS
 ===============

+- If you have a new smartcard, change the user and admin pin first.
+See: https://www.gnupg.org/howtos/card-howto/en/ch03s02.html

 - install the key generator on a secure, offline computer
+- install `gpg` on both your main device, as well as the secure offline computer.
+Optionally, `scdaemon`, `libccid` and `pcscd` may need to be used.
-- make sure to setup a ramdisk for storing the .gnupg and the generated key file
+- make sure to setup a ramdisk for storing the .gnupg and the generated key file.
+Create the .gnupg folder after setting up the ramdisk
-- run generate-derived-key to create the key and follow the prompts
+- run generate-derived-key to create the key and follow the prompts ..- Example of a creation date: 2018-12-31 23:59:59 ..- Example of an expiry date:  2019-03-31 23:59:59
 - import the generated key file into gpg with "gpg --import file"
 - insert the smart card (e.g. Yubikey or Nitrokey)
 - run gpg --key-edit keyid